TheBossMagnus/ASmartPiano/README.md

 ### Create an interactive piano with Arduino
-This is an Arduino Progect that let you to play a piano wiwth Arduino .
+This is an Arduino Progect that let you to play a piano with Arduino .

 ### Done by:
 * [simofb21](https://github.com/simofb21)